Student Achievement

 Baccalaureate Origin For PhD

-Many academic departments at Davidson include preparing students for graduate programs, especially those offering the PhD, among their departmental goals.
+Many academic departmental goals at Davidson include preparing students for graduate programs, especially those programs that offer terminal degrees.
 Further, the College’s student research initiatives enable students to pursue research interests with faculty and in collaboration with other students, providing valuable experience that serves as a solid foundation on which to begin their doctoral studies.
-Therefore, earned doctorates are included among our measures of student achievement.
+As with medical school interest, Davidson has a high proportion of entering students who indicate an interest in obtaining a PhD (21% at Davidson compared to 15% at similar schools, according to the 2024 Cooperative Institutional Research Program Freshman Survey).
+Therefore, earned doctorates are included among the College’s measures of student achievement.

 Table 8.1.3.

-Davidson Rank on Earned Doctorates Weighted by Baccalaureate Completions by Ten-Year Period (Source: National Science Foundation)
+Davidson College Graduates - Earned Research Doctorates (Source: National Science Foundation)

 Employment In Career-Related Fields And Continuing Education

-Given the nature of a liberal arts college and Davidson’s mission to prepare students for a wide range of options after graduation, there are no separate targets for employment or further education.
-Both are viable options for the recent graduate and their distribution may reasonably vary from year to year.
-Rather, the focus is on the aggregate percentage across them with a target of 90% (based on the most recent 10-year average) of respondents who are employed in career-related fields or continuing their education, including fellowships.
-In Table 8.1.4 below, the most recent five years of survey results indicate that Davidson has met that target every year, even in years when college graduates nationwide faced a difficult and competitive job market, such as May 2020 graduates who searched for employment in the beginning of the COVID-19 pandemic.
+Given the nature of a liberal arts college and Davidson’s mission to prepare students for a wide range of options after graduation, there are no separate goals for employment or further education.
+Both are viable options for recent graduates and the distribution may reasonably vary from year to year.
+Rather, the focus is on the aggregate percentage across them with a goal of 91% of respondents who are employed in career-related fields or continuing their education, including fellowships.
+This goal is based upon a ten-year average of 93.5% and the understanding that the rate fluctuates with the job market.
+Table 8.1.4 below, shows the most recent five years of survey results.
+Over these five years, 93.2% of graduates found employment or enrolled in continuing education within six months of graduation.
+The goal was exceeded for all of the most recent five years, with two years (2021 and 2022) well-above the goal due to a strong job market for graduates.

 Table 8.1.4.